CURRENT FARMSTAND HOURS

 ARTfarm’s season has been shifting and shortening with climate change since about 2015.
-Our farmstand is typically open year-round on Saturday mornings, with the exception of a few weeks ranging from near the end of August or beginning of September to mid November where we may take a summer/fall break to work on bigger construction projects.
+Pre-COVID, our farmstand was typically open year-round on Saturday mornings, with the exception of a few weeks ranging from near the end of August or beginning of September to mid November where we may take a summer/fall break to work on bigger construction projects.
 (Some years due to natural disasters we may vary slightly or greatly from this schedule.)
 It’s best to always check the blog/website/Facebook page before coming out!

-The week before Thanksgiving week, we usually add Wednesday afternoons from 3pm to 5pm through the end of the growing season in May.
+The week before Thanksgiving week, we’ll usually add Wednesday afternoons from 3pm to 5pm through the end of the growing season in May.

 Our prime growing season (tomatoes, lettuce, cucumbers, vegetables) generally runs from October through April.
 In the summer months, we remain open to sell seasonal local fruits and whatever salad greens and herbs are available.

 Tomato season is generally from mid-December through April, depending on the weather and other variables.
 Mango season begins in May – June, although some years we have had mangoes in October – December.

 With the notable fluctuations in rainfall and climate, seasons can vary greatly, so please consider these to be estimates!

 We are a micro-sized mom and pop business.
 We are committed to providing healthy, organically grown food to our community.